SUMO252/SUMO/README.md

 # Output_Python

-Output_script.py - This is a python file with code to create an Excel file with emission data for all the time steps (CO2, CO, HC, NOx, PMx, Fuel).
+Output_script.py - This is a python file with code to create an Excel file(vehicle_0.csv, vehicle_1.csv) with emission data for all the time steps (CO2, CO, HC, NOx, PMx, Fuel).

 # Output_TraCI